UK oil output threatened by platforms running out of juice

 To arrest this decline, producers need to lay their hands on fresh power supplies.
 Under government auspices, a Gas Work Group is looking at ways to source, transport and deliver reliable fuel gas.
 It is due to report back by the end of October.

-Possible solutions include installing a power ring main, rationalizing power generation equipment, bringing fuel gas in by tanker, sacrificial decommissioning and new pipelines.
+Possible solutions include installing a power ring main, rationalising power generation equipment, bringing fuel gas in by tanker, sacrificial decommissioning and new pipelines.

 “We’ve got to get this fixed - a very small amount of gas could make a lot of difference to this area,” McGregor said.
 “If you can improve water injection then it delivers a significant incremental uptick in barrels.”